kata198/mdToRst/test/README_2.md

 Tests using the [ GoodTests ] ( https://github.com/kata198/GoodTests ) framework are really cool.

+Search engines like [ DuckDuckGo](		https://www.duckduckgo.com "Quack Quack") promise to not track you.

 The tests can be found in the "tests" directory of the project root.

 Use runTests.py in that directory to download GoodTests (if not already available/installed) and run the test suite against the local instance of subprocess2.